alex-obi/kick-start/README.md

 ## Run

-One can use the bash scripts as
+One can use the bash scripts from the root directory for testing as

 ```
 $ ./runcc.sh [FILE]
 $ ./runpy.sh [FILE]
 ```

-where `[FILE]` is the filename (without extension) to compile and/or execute C++ and Python files directly.
+to compile and/or execute C++ and Python files locally.
+`[FILE]` is the filename (without extension).
 At runtime, the programs are fed with the entries defined in `[FILE]`.inp in the same directory.

 ----